IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 well-designed off-chain endpoints, as we have been doing.

-This code fragment also contains some entirely uncovered code--the strings passed to ``traceIfFalse`` to be used as error messages if a check fails.
+This code fragment also contains some entirely uncovered code--the strings passed to :hsobj:`PlutusTx.Trace.traceIfFalse` to be used as error messages if a check fails.
 Since correct off-chain code never submits failing transactions, then these error messages are never used--and hence the code is labelled as 'uncovered'.
 Again, this is not really a problem.